bondom/flashtest/README.md

 ### Current support
 1. `HTMLElement` was only checked, `SVGElement` and others weren't checked yet.
 2. Special buttons such as `Esc`, `Backspace` and similar ones aren't supported yet.
-3. There is no possibility to generate test with mocked requests.
-It is really huge drawback because if backend data change from test run to test run, your test will fail.
-This feature is one of primary features which are planned to be implemented.
-4. Body of request isn't checked in tests, only url and method are checked.
+3. Body of request isn't checked in tests, only url and method are checked.
-5. Url change isn't supported.
+4. Url change isn't supported.
 If you want to create test for particular url, go to this url, reload page and start `interacting process` from scratch.
-6. HTMLElement with `contentEditable` attribute isn't handled properly yet, so generated code will be broken if you use this element and add `data-hook` attribute to it.
+5. HTMLElement with `contentEditable` attribute isn't handled properly yet, so generated code will be broken if you use this element and add `data-hook` attribute to it.
-7. Change to following elements aren't checked in generated code: `input[type="checkbox"]`, `input[type="radio"]` and `select` because in these cases DOM isn't changed.
+6. Change to following elements aren't checked in generated code: `input[type="checkbox"]`, `input[type="radio"]` and `select` because in these cases DOM isn't changed.